OcraM17/EngagementGNN/README.md

 - USER_FEAT: If True, includes Post Features in the final feature set.
 - BERT_FEAT: If True, includes Text Features in the final feature set.
 - Model_Type: Can be one of the following: 'GCN', 'MLP', 'Conv1D', 'GAT', 'XGBOOST'.
 Default value is 'GCN'.
-- MULTI_LABEL: If True, converts the binary classification problem into a multi-label one.

 Note: If any argument is omitted, its default value is False.